hstarmans/hexastorm/readme.md

 # Migen Test

-The repository includes several code examples for m]igen.
+The repository includes several code examples for migen.
 The goal of these test is to replace the microcontroller of [ldgraphy](https://github.com/hstarmans/ldgraphy) with a FPGA.

 ## Install Notes